 - During the first six months of 2018, 42 percent of all money spent on mobile in-app advertising by consumer packaged goods (CPG) companies was conducted programmatically.

 Looking for even more stats on in-app advertising?
-Head to https://www.inmobi.com/insights/whitepapers for all of our latest guides and research reports!
+Head to https://advertising.inmobi.com/reports for all of our latest guides and research reports!

 About the Author